PaulBratslavsky/food-app-article-update/4-food-app.md

 Before creating the login and register forms, let's set up our global context and install `js-cookies` package.

-**Authentication**
-For authentication, the JWT token returned from Strapi will be used for authentication.

 To store our token we will use a package named **js-cookie** using the code, **Cookie.set(cookie)**.

 Our token management will happen client-side only, however, your application could be developed differently in the real world.